 Administrative, Operational, Financial

 The Prohibition of Corporate Practice of Medicine

 Prohibitions on the Corporate Practice of Medicine is a concept that arises in light of a state's proscription against the unauthorized practice of medicine and specifically against a non-licensed individuals’ owning, maintaining, or operating a place of business in which an individual is employed or otherwise engaged to practice medicine.

-There are several legal and regulatory considerations that need to be fully understood when moving forward with any healthcare contractual arraignment, especially an MSO:
+There are several legal and regulatory considerations that need to be fully understood when moving forward with any healthcare contractual arrangements, especially an MSO:

 Stark Law (The federal self-referral law/Social Security Act §1877; 42 USC §1395nn.)

 This Federal physician self-referral proscription prohibits physicians from ordering “Designated Health Services” (DHS) for Medicare (and to some extent, Medicaid) patients from entities with which the physician (or an immediate family member) has a “financial relationship.”

 Stark includes a general prohibition on self-referrals and a number of exceptions.
 Specifically, the statute and regulations provide that a number of types of financial relationships do not even fall with the purview of the statute.
 In addition, there are a host of exceptions that apply to ownership and compensation arrangements.

 MSO arrangements between providers with referral relationships, such as a physician or physician practice and a hospital, will generally constitute a "financial relationship."
 Accordingly, it is critical that the arrangements between these providers satisfy the requirements of the applicable Stark exceptions.